jsfeehan/pyLaserPulse/README.rst

 .. [#tenth] R Casini and P G Nelson, "On the intensity distribution function of blazed reflective diffraction gratings", Journal of the Optical Society of America A 31(10), pp 2179-2184 (2014)
 .. [#eleventh] P Drummond and J F Corney, "Quantum noise in optical fibers.
 I. Stochastic equations", Journal of the Optical Society of America B 18(2), pp 139-152 (2001)
 .. [#twelfth] B Huttner and Y Ben-Aryeh, "Influence of a beam splitter on photon statistics", Physical Review A 38(1), pp 204-211 (1988)
-.. [#thirteenth] Manufacturers and suppliers mentioned in the example code are not affiliated with pyLaserPulse.